mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 ## Using Volume Profiles

 Volume profiles are used to classify volumes.
-For example, users can group SSDs into a “fast” profile and group HDDs into a “slow” profile. **Note:** Volume profiles are immutable and therefore cannot contain references to specific devices, nodes or other ephemeral identifiers.
+For example, users can group SSDs into a “fast” profile and group HDDs into a “slow” profile. <p class="message--note"><strong>NOTE: </strong>text</p> Volume profiles are immutable and therefore cannot contain references to specific devices, nodes or other ephemeral identifiers.

 DC/OS Storage Service (DSS) is a service that manages volumes, volume profiles, volume providers, and storage devices in a DC/OS cluster.

-If you want to deploy Cassandra with DSS, please follow the tutorial here: https://docs.mesosphere.com/services/storage/1.0.0/tutorials/cassandra-dss-volumes/
+If you want to deploy Cassandra with DSS, please follow the [this tutorial](/services/storage/1.0.0/tutorials/cassandra-dss-volumes/)

 Once the DC/OS cluster is running and volume profiles are created, you can deploy Cassandra with the following configs: